cefet-rj-dal/harbinger/examples/custom/03-sequence-custom_sequence_anomaly.md

 ```

+### Interpret the Result Visually

+The final plots are not just illustrations.
+They help the reader connect the method's internal output with the original series, making it easier to see why a point, range, motif, or symbolic pattern was emphasized and whether that emphasis is coherent with the stated objective of the example.

 ``` r
 # Plot the detected anomalous interval against the labeled sequence anomaly
 har_plot(model, dataset$serie, detection, dataset$event)
 ```

 ![plot of chunk unnamed-chunk-6](fig/03-sequence-custom_sequence_anomaly/unnamed-chunk-6-1.png)

+### Evaluate What Was Found

+After producing detections or transformed outputs, we compare them with the reference labels whenever they are available.
+This stage matters because it connects the visual intuition of the method with an explicit measurement of quality, helping the learner understand not only whether the method runs, but how well it behaves.

 ``` r